Marcia Higgs

 June 3, 2002

-Daughter of Joe Higgs, the sensational Marcia Higgs, and her "Stepping Razor" band, will perform at the "First Annual Joe Higgs Birthday Salute," at actress Marla Gibbs' Place, the Club Silk.
-The event is presented in collaboration with Megavibz, and Sea & Sun Productions, and features Boom Shaka, Madhane, Akua & The Queens' Compound, Junior "P" and more.
-Word out is that Marcia will be singing "Joe Higgs" and reggae lovers from as far as San Francisco vows to come see her performance.
+Daughter of reggae icon, Joe Higgs, the sensational Marcia Higgs, and her "Stepping Razor" band, will perform at the "First Annual Joe Higgs Birthday Salute," at actress Marla Gibbs' Place, known as Club Silk.
+The event is presented in collaboration with Megavibz and Sea & Sun Productions, and features Boom Shaka, The Black Madhane aka Royal Black Godess, Empress Akua & The Queens' Compound, Junior "P" and more.
+Word in the streets is that Marcia Higgs will be singing "Joe Higgs" and reggae lovers from as far as San Francisco vows to be there to see her performance.

 * * *